AidenChilds/COMAP_Project_AC/README.md

 Next the function self.calculate() can be run to calculate various features of the source such as the flux density and the shift from the expected position.
 The function will then plot graphs of these results comparing the different bands and feeds.

 ### Map_Noise_Level
-This file is used to estimate the red and white noise levels present in each of the maps.
+The class NoiseLevel is used to estimate the red and white noise levels present in each of the maps.
 When initialising the class the map info can be provided in the same ways as Source_Comparison.

 When initialised the code will cut out the centre of the given maps and Fourier Transform this section into a 2D power spectrum.
 The 2D power spectrum is then binned by radial frequency to produce a 1D power spectrum.
 The equation $$\sigma_r^2\left(\frac{\nu_{knee}}{\nu}\right)^\alpha + \sigma_w^2$$ is then fitted to the 1D power spectrum, where $$\sigma_r$$ is the red noise, $$\nu_{knee}$$ is the knee frequency, $$\nu$$ is the radial frequency, $$\alpha$$ is the spectral index and $$\sigma_w$$ is the white noise.

 The graphs of the power spectrums are then saved along with the results of the fits.

+The class SimulatedMaps creates simulated maps using the estimated noise levels in each pixel provided with the maps.
+These simulated maps are then converted to a 1D power spectrum in the same way as the above class.
+The 1D power spectrum is then used to estimate the white noise level of the simulated map by calculating the weighted average power of the bins and square rooting the result.

+An example of the simulated maps and power spectrums are then saved along with the results.